pdaynoe/dbw/README.md

 dmenu, bash, gawk (other versions might work too - not tested!), grep

 # Installation
 A small installation.sh script exists.
-It uses /usr/bin instead of /usr/loval/bin.
+It uses /usr/bin instead of /usr/local/bin.
 Please check the script before launching it, and edit it to your needs.
+Or just clone and copy or symlink the file into a $PATH folder.